CASE STUDY

 This wasn't luck.
 This was infrastructure compounding over time.

-The digital foundation was only part of the story.
-Over 14 years as lead contract negotiator, I booked and advanced 132 concerts and 35 tours worldwide—including negotiating the $200,000 E*Trade Super Bowl commercial with MullenLowe.
-With the team, I co-produced 24 in-person fundraising concerts at Northampton's Academy of Music Theatre, generating $800,000 in ticket sales, sponsorships, ads, merchandise, and donations.
-I led four crowdfunding campaigns that raised $150,000.
-When touring stopped, this operational experience meant I understood both what we'd lost and how to rebuild revenue generation from scratch.
+But that foundation was only part of the story.
+Over 14 years as lead contract negotiator, I booked and advanced 132 concerts and 35 tours worldwide—including negotiating Young@Heart’s $200,000-grossing E*Trade Super Bowl commercial with MullenLowe.
+Executive Director Bob Cilman and I co-produced 24 fundraising concerts at Northampton's Academy of Music Theatre, generating $800,000 in ticket sales, sponsorships, ads, merchandise, and donations.

-Post-concert Zoom "meet and greets" let donors join performers in real-time conversation.
-Drawing on Kickstarter experience, I co-developed tiered donor benefits.
+Development Director Ariel Glassman Barwick and I led the monetization strategy while Bob and Creative Director Julia van IJken focused on content creation.
+Together, we developed tiered donor benefits including post-concert Zoom "meet and greets" where donors could join performers in real-time conversation.
 The strategic insight: during extreme isolation, fans could connect with beloved elderly performers moments after being deeply moved.
 The timing wasn't coincidental—emotional peak drives giving.

-We made a counterintuitive choice: free access for all concerts.
+Then, we made a counterintuitive choice: free access for all concerts.
 Facebook and YouTube don't allow paywalls for live-streaming, but this limitation became our advantage—it built goodwill, amplified reach, and drove major donations.
 Charging even $10 would have capped giving; trust-based access inspired gifts far beyond any paywall, some exceeding $1,000.

-When Bob sought national visibility, I recommended professional PR services, which helped secure 8 celebrity guests—including Paul Shaffer, Steve Buscemi, Los Lobos, Jim James, Edie Falco, Larry David, and David Byrne—and generate major coverage from CNN Champions for Change, CBS Sunday Morning, WGBH, NBC10 Philadelphia, Fox2 Detroit, and the Boston Globe, among others.
+When Bob sought national visibility, I recommended professional PR services, which helped secure 8 celebrity guests—including Paul Shaffer, Steve Buscemi, Los Lobos, Jim James, Edie Falco, Larry David, and David Byrne—and generated major coverage from CNN Champions for Change, CBS Sunday Morning, WGBH, NBC10 Philadelphia, Fox2 Detroit, and the Boston Globe, among others.

 Results